-Estimating the Demand Spillover Effect of Inventory Stockouts in a Fashion Footwear Retail Setting
+Estimating the Stockout-Based Demand Spillover Effect in a Fashion Retail Setting

-Problem Definition: In brick-and-mortar fashion retail stores, inventory stockouts are frequent and widespread.
-When a specific size of a fashion product is out-of-stock, the unmet demand might not be completely lost due to spillovers to adjacent sizes of the same product.
-We empirically estimate this cross-size demand spillover effect of inventory stockouts in a fashion retail setting.
+Problem definition: In brick-and-mortar fashion retail stores, inventory stockouts are frequent.
+When a specific size of a fashion product is out of stock, the unmet demand might not be completely lost due to spillovers to adjacent sizes of the same style or to other styles.
+Little research has been done to study consumer response to stockouts of fashion products because researchers had limited access to proprietary data of fashion retailers and because it is challenging to estimate stockout-based demand spillover patterns using existing approaches due to the enormous number of stock keeping units (SKUs) and frequent stockouts in fashion retail stores.
+To fill this void in the literature, we empirically estimate the stockout-based demand spillover effect in a fashion retail setting.

-Managerial Implications: At the store level, we recommend the sales staff to encourage consumers to try adjacent larger/smaller-size SKUs when their most preferred size is out-of-stock.
-At the corporate level, our counterfactual analysis demonstrates that incorporating the cross-size demand spillover effect into the sportswear retail chain’s proactive transshipment decision can reduce its transshipment cost substantially and improve its profitability.
+Managerial implications: First, we empirically quantify the stockout-based cross-size demand spillover effect and its impact on lost sales in a brick-and-mortar fashion retail setting.
+Second, our simulation analysis shows that incorporating the cross-size demand spillover effect into the sportswear retail chain’s proactive transshipment decision can substantially reduce its transshipment cost and improve its profitability.

 Suggested Citation: Suggested Citation